 Grace Bay in Providenciales, Turks and Caicos is definitely a destination to consider if you’re looking for Caribbean beach without seaweed for a family, couples or group vacation.

-While there are several small, boutique-sized hotels in Aruba, here are two of our favourite large resorts on Palm Beach.
+While there are several small, boutique-sized hotels in Aruba, here are two of our favourite large resorts on Palm Beach and Eagle Beach.

-Check prices on the Holiday Inn Beach Resort & Casino, Palm Beach
+Check prices and availability on the Holiday Inn Beach Resort & Casino, Palm Beach on Booking.com

-Check prices on the Hotel Riu Palace Aruba set on a prime stretch of Palm Beach with easy access to the beachfront walking path, swimming and water sports.
+Check prices and availability on the Divi Aruba Phoenix Beach Resort set on a prime stretch of beach with easy access to swimming and water sports.

 5. Playa Porto Mari on Curacao, Dutch Caribbean

-Check out our post on Free Things to Do in Curacao to learn about the wild flamingoes and other attractions on your way to PortoMari.
+🌟 Insider Tip: Check out the Free Things to Do in Curacao to see wild flamingoes and other attractions on your way to PortoMari.